savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 process_private_memory="72.14 MB", \
 process_swapped_memory="0 B"}
 ```

-Not only is it much faster to run but it also uses `5x` less memory and reaches levels close to what `1.3.3` used to consume!
+Not only is it much faster to run, but it also uses `5x` less memory and reaches levels close to what `1.3.3` used to consume!

 The reason is rooted in our [previous post](2024-06-13-a-faster-liquidsoap) about caching: script type-checking is
 very resource intensive so, when loading the script from the cache, we avoid an initial step that requires a lot
 of memory allocations!

 The memory used during the type-checking phase is usually reclaimed after the script starts but, due to OCaml's memory allocation